The comics of the 1960s were sensationally good, both in the quality of the stories and the artwork too.

 |Tom Hoffmann, April 2009|

-If he were ever to appear on Junior Mastermind, his specialist subject would have to be Oor Wullie, The Broons and Classics From The Comics - a bit like Oor Wullie on his bucket, he'd spend hours on the lavatory reading them, until very recently!
+If he were ever to appear on Junior Mastermind, his specialist subject would have to be Oor Wullie, The Broons and Classics From The Comics - a bit like Oor Wullie on his bucket, he'd spend hours on the lavatory reading them.

-Alf was a working class man living under a railway bridge, who lived on fish n chips and took on the toffs at big athletics meetings-I loved the stories and the art work was super - the imagery of the athletics meetings greatly appealed.
-In a later blog I want to write in more detail on Alf Tupper and Wilson the Wonder Athlete's (The Hornet) great influence on me.
+Alf was a working class man living under a railway bridge.
+He lived on fish n chips and took on the toffs at big athletics meetings.
+I loved the stories and the art work was super - the imagery of the athletics meetings greatly appealed.
+In a later blog I'll write in more detail on Alf Tupper and Wilson the Wonder Athlete (The Hornet) and their great influence on me.

-I've occasionally thought about approaching the company to buy the rights to the comic with a view to reprinting them weekly - I thought there might be a market for both the dads of that generation and their sons and indeed grandsons!
+I've occasionally thought about approaching the company to buy the rights to the comic with a view to reprinting them weekly - I thought there might be a market for both today's dads and grand-dads of my generation and their sons and indeed grandsons.